Welcome to Frogmore Plantation

 Plantation Tours - Cotton Then & Now or Civil War

-The fields are beautiful, filled with flowers and open bolls.
+The historical fields are beautiful, filled with flowers and open bolls.
 The modern harvest is underway picking almost 100 acres per day, and the gin is operating.
 Between September 2nd and November 15th, Frogmore Cotton Plantation will be open Monday-Friday from 9:00 am until 3:00pm.
 Frogmore Plantation will also be open Saturday, September 21st, September 28th, October 5th and October 12th from 10:00 am until 3:00pm.
 Arrive by 1:30pm to have time to complete the tour before closing.
 Tours begin immediately upon arrival.
 All are guided tours of both historical and modern plantation life.
 For other times/dates phone 318-757-2453.

 The Delta Music Museum in nearby Ferriday features the Hall of Fame inductees from the Delta; the antebellum homes in Natchez relate the lifestyle of the wealthy planters; Frogmore, a plantation that created that wealth, tells the story of historical cotton and the lives of slaves and sharecropping through the 1960's.
 Your tour then contrasts historical methods with the touch screen computerized and mechanized farming and ginning of today.